All Episodes

 After Katrina, there was a significant guard presence in the afflicted region in three days.

-Journalists who are long on opinions and short on knowledge have no idea what's involved in moving Hundreds of tons of relief supplies into an area the size of England in which power lines are down, telecommunications are out, no gasoline's available, bridges are damaged, roads and airports are covered with debris, and apparently have little interest in finding out.
+Journalists who are long on opinions and short on knowledge have no idea what's involved in moving hundreds of tons of relief supplies into an area the size of England in which power lines are down, telecommunications are out, no gasoline's available, bridges are damaged, roads and airports are covered with debris and apparently have little interest in finding out.

 So they libel as a national disgrace the most monumental and successful disaster relief operation in world history.

-More than 32,000 people have been rescued, many plucked from rooftops by Coast Guard helicopters.
+In the course of that week, more than 32,000 people have been rescued, many plucked from rooftops by Coast Guard helicopters.

 The Army Corps of Engineers has all but repaired the breaches and begun pumping water out of New Orleans.

-Shelter food and medical care have been provided to more than 180,000 refugees.
+Shelter, food, and medical care have been provided to more than 180,000 refugees.

 Journalists complain it took a whole week to do this.

-A former Air Force Logistics officer had some words of advice for us in the fourth estate on his blog, Molten Thought, said we do not yet have teleporter or replicator technology like you saw in Star Trek in college between hookah hits and waiting to pick up your worthless communications degree while the grown-ups actually engaged in the recovery effort we're uh studying engineering.
+He said, we do not yet have teleporter or replicator technology like you saw in Star Trek in college between the hookah hits and waiting to pick up your worthless communications degree while the grown-ups actually engaged in the recovery effort we're studying engineering.

 You cannot speed recovery and relief efforts up by pre-positioning assets in the affected areas since the assets are engendered by the very storm which destroyed the region.